-Criminal offences are divided in two main categories according to the seriousness of the conduct: crimes and misdemeanours.
+Criminal offences are divided into two main categories according to the seriousness of the conduct: crimes and misdemeanours.
 In general, misdemeanours are punished with less severe sanctions.
-An important difference between the two categories is that, according to Article 4 of Federal Decree-Law n.
-3,688/41, an attempt to commit a misdemeanour is not criminally punishable.
+An important difference between the two categories is that, according to Article 4 of Federal Decree-Law No 3,688/41, an attempt to commit a misdemeanour is not criminally punishable.

-In any case, for an act or omission to be considered a criminal offence (a crime or a misdemeanour) three elements must be present: i) "tipicidade" (ie a criminal statute explicitly and definitely states what conducts are prohibited and defines all the objective and subjective elements for such conducts to be considered crimes); ii) unlawfulness; and iii) culpability.
+For an act or omission to be considered a criminal offence (a crime or a misdemeanour) three elements must be present:

-As a general rule, criminal offenses are intent crimes.
+As a general rule, criminal offences are crimes of intent.
 Reckless offences are not as common and must be expressly provided for in the criminal offence.
 In general, attempts to commit a crime are punishable under the original criminal offence, although specific statutes may provide exceptions to this rule.

 In the case of continuing offences, the limitation period starts to run when that course of conduct ceases.
-For example, the Supreme Court has recently decided that the concealing element of a money laundering offence is a continuing crime and the limitation period only starts when the concealment ends.
+For example, the Supreme Court recently decided that the concealment of a money-laundering offence is a continuing crime and the limitation period only starts when the concealment ends.